 Services in the area are much improved since travellers were greeted by Axlar-Björn and ended up in Iglutjörn pond.
 Road number 574 will take you around the national park and to the surrounding nature reserves.
 The staff of the national park are ready to help you as best they can and answer all your questions.
 Guided walks and tours are scheduled, and guests are encouraged to find out what is on offer.

-There are no camping grounds within the boundaries of the national park, but hikers and cyclists are allowed to pitch their tent for a single night.
-Arnarstapi has a camp site, and you will find hotels and restaurants in Búðir, Arnarstapi and Hellnar.
+There are no camping grounds within the boundaries of the national park, but hikers and cyclists can pitch their tents at the Arnarstapi campsite, you will also find hotels and restaurants in Búðir, Arnarstapi and Hellnar.
 The surrounding areas offer further options for accommodation and food.
 There are swimming pools in Ólafsvík, Lýsuhóll, Grundarfjörður and Stykkishólmur.
 The nearest supermarkets are in Hellissandur, Rif and Ólafsvík, and petrol can be bought in Hellissandur, Ólafsvík, Arnarstapi and Vegamót.

 Everyone is free to walk around Snæfellsjökull national park and the surrounding nature reserves, but you are kindly asked to stay on marked paths where these are available.
 Driving and cycling is permitted on roads and marked tracks, and horse riding is permitted on designated riding trails.